proper-testing/proper-testing.github.io/pages_src/Tutorials/0#PropEr_introduction_to_Property-Based_Testing.md

 point where we can take a shortcut.
 Rather than specifying a function that ensures this, we can employ some already defined - and presumably well-tested - function that is known to have the property we are interested in and check that the two functions are equivalent.
-For our sort function that does not need to handle duplicate elements in the input list, an appropriate such function is the `usort/1` function from the `lists` module of the standard library.
+For our `sort/1` function that does not need to handle duplicate elements in the input list, an appropriate such function is the `usort/1` function from the `lists` module of the standard library.
 Specifying this property is now very easy: